ibm-cloud-docs/network-attached-storage/mount-nas-storage-freebsd.md

    [root@freebsdnastest ~]#
    ```

-4. Set the NAS to mount on reboot with the following steps:
+4. Set the NAS to mount on reboot with the following steps.

-   - Add the following command to the `/etc/fstab` file:
+   - Add the following command to the `/etc/fstab` file.
      ```
      //username@NASIP/username /local/mountpoint smbfs rw,-N,-INASIP 0 0
      ```